-Why should you pay a developer $10k, $20k, $30k or more for an app when there are companies such as ours offering to create an app for you for as little as $2k?
+Why should you pay a developer $10k, $20k, $30k or more for an app ? when there are companies such as ours offering to create an app for you for as little as $2k?
 Many business owners will presume “you get what you pay for”.
-They just expect to pay upwards of $20k for an app that might only work on iPhones and iPads.
+They expect to pay upwards of $20k for an app that might only work on iPhones and iPads.
 “If the offer sounds too good to be true, it probably is,” right?
 Not necessarily with apps!
-What about an app that you could pay $2k for that works on iphones, iphone5’s, ipads, android smartphones and tablets and also other mobiles using a HTML5 mobile web app.
+What about an app that you could pay $2k for that works on iPhones, iphone5, iPad, Android smartphones and tablets, and other mobiles using an HTML5 mobile web app.

-There are two main reasons a company might charge you tens of thousands to develop an app and neither of them relate to quality.
-The first (cynical) reason is that the company knows they can take advantage of the fact that most small business owners know very little about this space.
-That is, while potential customers are not aware of the high level of competition between developers, some companies just get away with being uncompetitive in their pricing structures.
+There are two main reasons a company might charge you tens of thousands to develop an app, and neither of them relates to quality.
+The first (cynical) reason is that the company knows it can take advantage of that most small business owners know very little about this space.
+While potential customers are not aware of the high competition between developers, some companies get away with being uncompetitive in their pricing structures.

-The second (less controversial) reason is that the company’s expenses are too high so they simply have to charge more to make a sustainable profit on every app they produce.
-Their expenses could be high for a number of reasons, including:
+The second (less controversial) reason is that the company’s expenses are too high, so they have to charge more to make a sustainable profit on every app they produce.
+Their costs could be increased for several reasons, including:

 Therefore, don’t assume that the company quoting you $30,000 will always produce a better quality app than the company charging $1,000.
-The former company may be overcharging you because they can get away with it, or may have greater expenses to cover.
+The former company may be overcharging you because they can get away with it or may have more significant expenses to cover.
 As always, it pays to do your homework.